juanigsrz/FastTradeMaximizer/README.md

 # Benchmarks

+All testcase files can be found in the ```/testcases``` directory.
 I used the following command lines to run both programs:

     java -jar tm-threaded.jar < input.txt > output.txt
     ftm.exe < input.txt > output.txt